List of highest-grossing concert tours

 The Eras Tour by Taylor Swift is the highest-grossing tour of all time.

 The following is a list of concert tours that have generated the most gross income.
 The data and rankings come largely from reports made by trade publications Billboard and Pollstar.
 Billboard, which launched the boxscore ranking in 1975 through Amusement Business, has featured the ranking on its own magazine since October 3, 1981.
 Pollstar began reporting data on November 29, 1981, but it has relatively little information about pre-2000 tours.
 In the 21st century, tour revenue skyrocketed, as record sales collapsed and musicians began relying on live shows for their income.

 The first tours to surpass $100 million were Michael Jackson's Bad World Tour and Pink Floyd's Momentary Lapse of Reason Tour, both running from 1987 until 1989.
 Tina Turner became the first female act to achieve the feat, with her Wildest Dreams Tour (1996–1997).
 Pollstar estimated that Taylor Swift's Eras Tour was the first to collect $1 billion in 2023, though Coldplay's Music of the Spheres World Tour became the first to officially report the number in August 2024.
 The Eras Tour concluded in December 2024 with $2.07 billion, becoming the first tour to reach $2 billion.

 The Rolling Stones set the all-time record for touring revenue three times (1990, 1995 and 2006), more than any other act.
 Their Voodoo Lounge Tour remained the highest-grossing tour of all time for 11 years (1995–2006), longer than any other record-holder.
 They are the only musicians to achieve the highest-grossing tour of the decade twice, in the 1990s and the 2000s.
 The Rolling Stones and U2 have mounted the highest-grossing tour of the year eight times each, more than any other act.
 Some of the highest-grossing tours had extensive schedules.
-Inside the Top 20, Elton John's Farewell Yellow Brick Road is the longest (330 shows in five years), while Beyoncé's Renaissance World Tour is the shortest (56 shows in a single year).
+Inside the Top 20, Elton John's Farewell Yellow Brick Road is the longest (330 shows in five calendar years), while Bad Bunny's Debí Tirar Más Fotos World Tour is the shortest (55 shows in less than a year).